-DFK offers links to resources in your area to help you and your family find the right kind of help for sedative dependency or addiction.
+DFK offers links to resources in your region to help you and your family find the right kind of help for sedative dependency or addiction.

 The most common use of prescription stimulants is to treat individuals diagnosed with attention deficit hyperactivity disorder (ADHD).
 Prescription stimulants are also prescribed by doctors to treat conditions such as asthma, respiratory problems, obesity, and the treatment of narcolepsy and other sleep disorders.

 • Amphetamines and dextroamphetamine – are stimulant drugs whose effects are similar to cocaine.

 • Methamphetamine is a highly addictive stimulant drug that is part of a larger family of amphetamines.